abhishektiwari/axioms-flask-py/docs/api.rst

    **Namespaced Claims:** You can specify namespaced claim names directly in the claim configuration lists.

-   The SDK will check claims in the order you specify them, using the first non-None value found.
+   The ``axioms-flask-py`` will check claims in the order you specify them, using the first non-None value found.

    Example: ``AXIOMS_ROLES_CLAIMS = ['roles', 'https://myapp.com/claims/roles', 'cognito:groups']``